 - Know the History: The vendor has to know this history or have access to history.
 We work with software vendors of various levels of familiarity with SAP’s history and antics.
 Some of these vendors have ex-SAP employees working for them.
 Other vendors have no one who has ever even worked on an SAP project.
 For the last vendor, they need to be apprised of what the SAP history is, as most will not know.
-For the first type of vendor, they most likely know the history, particularly in the space where they compete… However, it takes more than knowing.
+For the first type of vendor, they most likely see the past, particularly in the space where they compete… However, it takes more than understanding.
 It means using this information as part of a joint marketing and sales campaign against SAP.

-- Be Prepare to Use This History: Many software vendors are unwilling to confront SAP.
+- Be Prepared to Use This History: Many software vendors are unwilling to confront SAP.
 This topic gets into some different subject areas.
 As many companies partner with SAP, they lose their ability/appetite for marketing against SAP.
 This partnership arrangement gives some benefits to the “partner,” and in some cases, it is viewed as mandatory as it is a first question asked by purchasing executives.
 But the partnership has the unfortunate consequence of frequently neutering the vendor.
-It takes their natural instincts to differentiate itself from SAP and converts them over to showing themselves as complementary.
+It takes their instincts to differentiate itself from SAP and converts them over to showing themselves as complementary.
 We cover the contractual terms of SAP’s partnership agreement in the article The Control on Display in SAP’s Partnership Agreement.
 I have discussed this with many heads of marketing at various vendors that compete against SAP.
 I find most heads of marketing too focused on what I call the complimentary strategy.
 As soon as the vendor takes that pathway, it is my view that another vendor is now playing SAP’s game.
-SAP uses their partnership ecosystem actually to limit competition, as well as pulling intellectual property out of the vendor.
+SAP uses its partnership ecosystem actually to limit competition, as well as to pull intellectual property out of the vendor.
 I covered this years ago in an article titled Which Software Vendors are Afraid of SAP.

 Let us take a fertile example.
 Netweaver.